pachyderm/docs-content/latest/run-commands/pachctl_delete_repo.md

   -A, --all-projects     Delete repo(s) across all projects; only valid with --all.
   -f, --force            Force repo deletion, regardless of errors; use with caution.
   -h, --help             help for repo
-      --project string   Specify the project (by name) where the to-be-deleted repo is located. (default "standard-ml-tutorial")
+      --project string   Specify the project (by name) where the to-be-deleted repo is located. (default "video-to-frame-traces")
 ```

 ### Options inherited from parent commands